-- The Pennsylvania Department of Human Services' Community HealthChoices - The Pennsylvania Department of Aging's OPTIONS Program Each program has its own eligibility criteria, which are discussed during the assessment.
+- Community HealthChoices, provided by the Pennsylvania Department of Human Services - Help at Home/PCA OPTIONS Program, provided by the Pennsylvania Department of Aging Each program has its own eligibility criteria, which are discussed during the assessment.
 PCA or another participant-selected service coordination organization works with each person to determine their needs, abilities and preferences in order to develop an individualized service plan.
+To determine eligibility, please contact the PCA Helpline at 215-765-9040 or by emailing AskHelpline@pcaCares.org.

+Home-delivered meals

-To determine eligibility, please contact the PCA Helpline at 215-765-9040.
-Home-delivered meals People who are homebound and meet other qualifications can obtain home-delivered meals through PCA.
+People who are homebound and meet other qualifications can obtain homedelivered meals through PCA.
 Other home-delivered meal services are available for those who do not qualify for meals through PCA.
-For information, call the PCA Helpline at 215-765-9040.
+For information, call the PCA Helpline at 215-765-9040 or email AskHelpline@pcaCares.org.

+CAREGIVER SUPPORT

-CAREGIVER SUPPORT Many Philadelphians provide full-time, unpaid care to a dependent adult, according to the National Alliance for Caregiving.
+Many Philadelphians provide full-time, unpaid care to a dependent adult, or are relatives raising children when a parent is not able, according to the National Alliance for Caregiving.
 Caregiving can be physically demanding and can also take an emotional toll.
-Resources are available to assist caregivers, including respite care, adult day services, training, benefits counseling, supplies, education and support groups.
-Depending on household income, there may also be reimbursement for certain expenses.
-Caregiver Support Program PCA's Caregiver Support Program helps eligible care receivers who meet income guidelines and have a primary, unpaid caregiver to receive financial assistance.
-Additional eligibility requirements for each type of caregiver-care receiver relationship include: Caregivers of older adults Caregivers, 18 or older, who are caring for an adult that is 60 years of age or older, or a person with Alzheimer's disease or a related disorder of any age.
-Caregivers of adults with disabilities Relative caregivers, 55 or older, who are caring for and living with an adult with disabilities.
-Older relatives caring for children Non-parent relatives, 55 or older, who are the primary caretakers of children living with them.
+Resources are available to assist caregivers, including respite care, adult day or childcare services, training, benefits counseling, supplies, education, and training workshops.
+Depending on household income, there may also be reimbursement for certain caregiving expenses.
+Caregiver Support Program PCA's Caregiver Support Program helps eligible caregivers and care receivers who meet income guidelines and have a primary, unpaid caregiver to receive financial assistance.
+Additional eligibility requirements for each type of caregiver-care receiver relationship include: Caregivers of older adults Caregivers, 18 and older, who are caring for an adult who is 60 years of age and older, or a person with Alzheimer's disease or a related disorder of any age.
+Caregivers of adults with disabilities Relative caregivers, 55 and older, who are caring for and living with an adult with disabilities.
+Older relatives caring for children Non-parent relatives, 55 and older, who are the primary caretakers of children living with them.
 PCA works with the caregiver to design a care plan to meet the person's needs and provides information on benefits, insurance, support groups and caregiving techniques.
 Home adaptations, respite care, and assistance with the purchase of caregiver supplies and adaptive devices that are not covered under Medicare or Medicaid may also be provided.
-For other programs that provide caregiver support, call the PCA Helpline at 215-765-9040.
+For information on a full array of programs that provide caregiver support, call the PCA Helpline at 215-765-9040 or email AskHelpline@pcaCares. org.